pablofdezcampos/CoffeeBlogFronted/README.md

 # Description
-- Projec to develop a front-end web page.
+- Project to develop a front-end web page.
 - Project with responsive design.
 - Example of a coffee blog.